The current eCommerce situation

 Headless commerce is a reference to the architecture behind an eCommerce solution in which the front-end experience is “decoupled” from the back-end infrastructure.
 Simply put, headless commerce allows you to separate your digital storefront from the systems and engines that power your online business.
 This works based on using a storefront application programming interface (API) to connect your customer touchpoints with your back-end operations.

-Though headless and API-driven technology seems to cost online businesses a higher amount of time and effort to develop, its undeniable benefits imply that this trend will continue to grow in the future.
+Though headless and API-driven technology seems to cost online businesses a higher amount of time and effort to develop, its undeniable benefits imply that this eCommerce trend will continue to grow in the future.

 2. Mobile shopping

 The growth of mobile commerce in recent years has been spectacular, and the shift to m-commerce is something inevitable.
 More than half of all internet traffic now comes from mobile devices and the worldwide m-commerce share in eCommerce is expected to reach 72.9% globally by 2021.
-Mobile shopping has made its way in the eCommerce industry thanks to its convenience, localization, and ubiquity.
+Mobile shopping has made its way into the eCommerce industry thanks to its convenience, localization, and ubiquity.

 These figures reveal that there is no better time to invest in a responsive mobile presence than right now.
 Closely associated with headless, PWAs is another emerging web technology that helps your eCommerce websites function like a native app, which particularly focuses on providing a seamless shopping experience for mobile users.